 - Stay out of the secure zone around the Hale Koa.
 If you enter the secure zone, it's a federal felony.

 - Where does the sidewalk end?

 Most City parks are closed at night, but sidewalks are generally open 24 hours a day.
 Consequently, you can generally continue to hold a protest overnight on a sidewalk even if the sidewalk is running alongside a park (please see above for general rules concerning use of the sidewalks).

 There continues to be some confusion, however, about where the sidewalk ends and the park (or private property) begins.
 So where does the sidewalk end?
 Shel Silverstein offers some help, but as we discuss in our Toolkit, it's not always clear.
 The best information we can offer you is this: if it looks like a sidewalk - that is, if it's along a roadway, it's made of concrete, it's about 4-6' wide, and it's generally available for pedestrians to use 24 hours a day, it's probably a sidewalk.
 If you're standing on grass, or you're in a more expansive section of concrete, you're probably in a park.
 Some parks, and some pieces of private/government property, contain sections that are made of concrete and are "attached" to the sidewalk, but that doesn't necessarily make that property "sidewalk" too.

-If a police officer tells you otherwise, contact us.
+If law enforcement officers tell you that you can't be on a sidewalk, contact us.
 Want more info?
 Check out our First Amendment Toolkit!